-Network Layer Layer 3 in the Open System Interconnection (OSI) architecture that provides network information that is independent from the lower layers.
+Network Layer Layer 3 in the Open System Interconnection (OSI) architecture that provides network

 Network The functions related to the management of data across the network.

 Management

 Network The functions related to the management of data link layer and physical layer resources Management OSS and their stations across the data network supported by the hybrid fiber/coax system.